-Due to low demand so far this year, sufficient allocations should be available to meet building permit needs in both urban and rural categories through the end of the year.
+Due to demand so far this year, sufficient allocations should be available to meet building permit needs in both urban and rural categories through the end of the year.

-Although allocations remain low, a number of major residential projects are currently in construction, including the density bonus projects noted above as well as the 100% affordable residential housing project in south County known as Pippin Orchards II.
-These projects are reflected in Table 10 of the attached report, which shows that 219 housing units were issued building permits as of July 1 of this year, including 125 affordable units.
-Based on building permit trends from the last few years, residential development in our area is on the rise and increased demand for market rate permits may continue through next year.
+Although allocations remain low overall, a number of major residential projects are currently in construction, including the density bonus projects noted above as well as the 100% affordable residential housing projects.
+These projects are reflected in Table 10 of the attached report, which shows that 108 housing units were issued building permits as of July 1 of this year, including 38 affordable units.
+Based on building permit trends from the last few years, residential development in our area is generally still on the rise and increased demand for market rate permits may continue through next year.

-Proposed 2023 Growth Goal
+Proposed 2024 Growth Goal

 In past years, the County's growth goal has been consistent with the State of California's growth rate.
-As noted above, however, there were a number of anomalies in the state's 2020 and 2021 growth rates that contributed to the population decline.
-In addition, permit activity related to an increasing number of density bonus projects in the County's permit pipeline indicate a potentially high demand for market rate permits in the coming year.
-Moreover, the County of Santa Cruz is in the final few years of the 2014-2023 Regional Housing Needs Allocation cycle, but so far just over half of the units allocated to our region have been built, with 266 market rate permits allocated for the remaining two years of this planning period.
-In consideration of this information, analyzed further in the attached report (Exhibit C), staff recommends a 0.5% growth rate for calendar year 2023.
+As noted above, however, there were a number of anomalies in the state's 2020, 2021, 2022 and 2023, growth rates that contributed to the population decline.
+In addition, permit activity related to an increasing number of density bonus projects in the County's permit pipeline indicate a potentially higher demand for market rate permits in the coming year.
+Moreover, the County of Santa Cruz is in the final year of the 2014-2023 Regional Housing Needs Allocation cycle.
+The County's RHNA allocation for the next 8 years, as prescribed by the State, is an increase of approximately 300% of the previous RHNA number in 2015.
+In conjunction with the 2022 Sustainability Update, the 6th Cycle Housing Element will set forth increased densities and future increased permit activity.
+In consideration of this information, analyzed further in the attached report (Exhibit C), staff recommends a 0.5% growth rate for calendar year 2024.

 Each year the growth goal rate is translated into a maximum number of allocations for market rate residential building permits.
-The proposed 0.5% growth rate would result in 256 residential building permit allocations available for 2023.
-The 256 allocations available for 2023 will be distributed between urban and rural areas as shown below:
+The proposed 0.5% growth rate would result in distribution between urban and rural areas as shown below:

-Area Allocations Carryover Total 2023 Allocations
+Area Allocations Carryover Total 2024 Allocations

-Urban 193 58 251
+Urban 193 156 349

-Rural 63 20 83
+Rural 64 52 116

-Total 256 78 334
+Total 257 208 465

-^{}Includes projected year-end allocations available based on continuation of allocation rate from first six months of 2022.
+^{}Includes projected year-end allocations available based on continuation of allocation rate from first six months of 2023.

-The 256 allocations established for 2023 is expected to be sufficient to address demand for residential building permits, and the projected 78 unused allocations that will carry over from 2022 will be available to address any unforeseen increase in demand in 2023.
+The 465 allocations established for 2024 is expected to be sufficient to address demand for residential building permits, and the projected 208 unused allocations that will carry over from 2023 will be available to address any unforeseen increase in demand in 2024.